Cosette3737/Web-scraping-challenge/README.md

 # Web-scraping-challenge #

 ![Mars Photo](https://github.com/Cosette3737/Web-scraping-challenge/blob/main/Mission_to_Mars/mars_photo.jpg?raw=true)
-Discover the Red Planet's facts , see featured images, and learn all that is Mars.
+Discover the Red Planet's facts
+See featured images
+**And learn all that is MARS**

 ## Scraping ##